APIs

 Parameters

-One or more middleware functions to use as the handler for HTTP requests.
+One or more middleware services to use as the handler for HTTP requests.
 Handlers can be sync or async

 Additional options when creating method.